+Director

+Name Principal Occupation or Employment Age Since

+Iamos W Dargo

-Name Principal Occupation or Employment Age Director Since James W. Barge Chief Financial Officer, Lions Gate Entertainment Corp., Santa Monica, CA 67 2007 John L. Davies Private Investor, Washington, DC 72 2000
+James W. Barge

+Chief Financial Officer, Lions Gate Entertainment Corp., Santa Monica, CA 69 2007

+.,

+John L. Davies Private Investor, Washington, DC 73 2000

 Andrés Alonso.
 Dr. Alonso is an educational advisor to foundations and large urban school districts and state governments in the United States and Latin America.
 He is the Former Co-Chair of the Public Education Leadership Project (PELP), a collaboration between principally the Harvard Graduate School of Education (HGSE) and Harvard Business School, as well as faculty of other Harvard schools, to support the effectiveness of leadership teams in large urban school districts in the United States.
 Dr. Alonso served as Professor of Practice at HGSE from 2013 to 2018, teaching on driving change, school reform and the leadership of instruction, and helping lead the Education Degree in Leadership Doctorate program.
 Previously, he led the Baltimore City Public Schools as Chief Executive Officer from 2007 to 2013.
 From 2006 to 2007, Dr. Alonso served as Deputy Chancellor of Teaching and Learning, and from 2003 to 2006, as Chief of Staff for Teaching and Learning, at the New York City Department of Education.
 From 1987 to 1998, Dr. Alonso taught special needs and English language learners in the Newark, NJ, public school system.
 Dr. Alonso earned a BA from Columbia and a JD from Harvard Law School and practiced law in New York City from 1982 to 1984, prior to determining to enter the teaching profession.
 Dr. Alonso received a doctorate in education from Harvard in 2006.
-Dr. Alonso is actively involved with many institutions, including as a trustee and former chair of the Carnegie Foundation for the Advancement of Teaching, a trustee of the William T. Grant Foundation, a trustee of the Data Quality Campaign, a trustee of the Panasonic foundation, a board member of the Annenburg project and a trustee of the Teachers College of Columbia University Advisory Council.
-He is past chair of the Reporting and Dissemination Committee of the National Assessment Governing Board.
+Dr. Alonso is actively involved with many institutions, including as a trustee of the William T. Grant Foundation, a trustee of the Data Quality Campaign, a trustee of the Panasonic foundation, a former trustee and former chair of the Carnegie Foundation for the Advancement of Teaching, a former board member of the Annenberg project and as a present member and former trustee of the Teachers College of Columbia University President's Advisory Council.
+He is the past chair of the Reporting and Dissemination Committee of the National Assessment Governing Board.

 Robert L. Dumont.
 Mr. Dumont is an attorney and currently the principal of Robert Dumont PLLC, a boutique law firm specializing in tax and estate planning for international private clients and family offices.
 Mr. Dumont established his private practice after thirty years of experience with large organizations: first as a partner in the law firm of Baker & McKenzie LLP and then as the leader of Deloitte Tax LLP's international private client practice.
-Mr. Dumont is a member of the Bar of the State of New York, the Bar of England and Wales (nonpracticing solicitor) and the Society of Trust and Estate Practitioners (STEP).
+Mr. Dumont is a member of the Bar of the State of New York, the Bar of England and Wales (non-practicing solicitor) and the Society of Trust and Estate Practitioners (STEP).